 In the fourth verse of ‘Down, Wanton, Down!’, the poet addresses the wanton as “my witless” (my fool).
 By using figurative language, he says that none praised the person for his “staunchness” (commitment and loyalty) at the post.
 Furthermore, he professes that this desire never produced a reasonable human being – one who can think righteously and respect art.
 The overall stanza is proposed as a rhetorical question to the “wanton.”
 It shows the speaker’s disdain towards the person or carnal desire.

 In the last verse, the poet asks if beauty or love would ever bow down to lust.
 He compares Beauty to a gifted emotion that never bows down to bodily emotions.
 It never respects wanton’s rash rule of the thumb.
 Besides, Love never swears allegiance to wanton’s crown.
 Therefore, it is better for him to leave or know its place.
 Throughout the poem, Graves points out comparisons between love and lust, and in the end, he leaves the question open-ended.
 It is up to the readers how they answer the question.

-Throughout the poem, Graves’s speaker draws upon the contrasts between love and lust – how love can be blind, but at least it can draw a line upon humane and beastly desires.
-The poet’s idea of beauty is intricately bound to love as if the two come together and form a complete opposite of lust/wantonness.
+Throughout the poem, Graves’s speaker draws upon the contrasts between love and lust – how love can be blind, but at least it can draw a line between humane and beastly desires.
+The poet’s idea of beauty is intricately bound to love, as if the two come together and form the complete opposite of lust/wantonness.
 In this piece, the speaker rebukes a “wanton” – a sexually immoral person or the desire to have sexual intimacy without emotional love.
 He compares this personified urge to a warship controlled by carnal desire that is bound to end in the wreckage.

 The overall tone of the poem is strong and opinionated.
 Graves uses powerful language and right-on punctuation to convey the message of the poem to the readers.